aurelia/dialog/ISSUE_TEMPLATE.md

 <!--
 BUGS: Please use this template.

+**PLEASE SEE BELOW FOR STEPS ON CREATING A REPRO TO AID IN SHOWING OFF THE ERROR, THIS WILL GET YOUR ISSUE PRIORITIZED**

 SUPPORT REQUESTS/QUESTIONS: If you have a support request or question please submit them to StackOverflow using the tags aurelia and aurelia-framework http://stackoverflow.com/questions/tagged/aurelia